seed-labs/seed-emulator/examples/B09-Smart-Contract-Attacks/README.md

 ## Creating your smart contracts

 This part is related to section 1 of the Remix IDE.

-Navigate to the "File explorer" section..
+Navigate to the "File explorer" section.

 Find the "contracts" folder.

 Right click on the folder and select "New File".

 Go to examples/B09-Smart-Contract-Attacks/Contracts.

 Copy/Paste the contracts you need (e.g., DaoVictim.sol, DaoMalicious.sol).

 Make sure the new files you created in Remix match the name of the contracts.

 ## Compiling your smart contracts